Frazz by Jef Mallett for February 25, 2022

 13. Fluffy ass cat

-sunkatt2 about 2 years ago
+sunkatt2 over 2 years ago

 That line would have been two miles long if all the drivers were in 1976 Gran Torino station wagons.
 Nineteen feet long with a 351 V-8 and sweet, sweet fake wood side paneling.
 If you were a 16 year old with a learner’s permit and could drive that without terrorizing the neighborhood then there was nothing you couldn’t drive!